The benefits of including Interactive Response Technology professionals earlier in trial planning

 IRT systems can manage this complexity by having it configured to know where martial types can be used and positioning supplies at the right place, in the right quantities, and at the right time.
 This is accomplished by setting system parameters based on clinical supply chain expertise as well as in-depth knowledge of the clinical study.

 However, simply adding IRT to a trial does not guarantee an efficient supply chain solution.
-Depending upon the complexity, number of material types, label languages, regions, countries, and dosing schedules, the resulting supply chain solution may function, but questions will remain around its efficiency and cost-effectiveness.
+Depending upon the complexity, the number of material types, label languages, regions, countries, and dosing schedules, the resulting supply chain solution may function, but questions will remain around its efficiency and cost-effectiveness.
 What the IRT system must be able to do is help reduce waste, right size resupply shipments, and, above all, prevent site stock-outs.

 IRT software is often an underused resource in the initiation of logistics and distribution planning.
 Many of the variable factors in a clinical trial can be configured and managed using IRT, such as: